-Health Insurance: What is covered?
-Estimate your copays for the year and subtract that from your total comp.
+What is covered?
+Find out your annual deductible and subtract that from your total comp.
 Also find out how much comes out of your paychecks in a year from the health insurance, and subtract that from total comp.
 Health insurance can be a really big one.
 A so-so policy might cost you $3,000 more per year than a really nice one, even under circumstances of no major procedures.
 If you foresee a big procedure in the next year or two, pay extra attention to this component of total comp.

 If you get shares from a private company and then it does undergo some kind of liquidity event, good for you—you get a nice unanticipated bonus.
 I’d rather that than you end up not getting something that you factored into your total comp—which is the far, far more likely outcome with companies and liquidity events.

 If the company is public, multiply your shares by the current price per share and subtract what you would pay for the totality of the shares.
 Add that to your total comp—keeping in mind any restrictions associated with acquiring or selling these shares.